notesbymuneeb/Projects/README.md

 **[Getting_Started_w_Dataset.ipynb](Getting_Started_w_Dataset.ipynb)**

 This notebook provides:
-- Step-by-step dataset loading
 - Basic exploration and analysis examples
 - Sample queries and filtering techniques
-- Foundation for building your own project

-Perfect for users interested in developing new analysis tools or conducting research.
+Perfect for users interested in developing new analysis tools or conducting research using the hugging face dataset.

 ## 🧰 Projects